KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

         }

+Method 3:

-3. In SPIRVRegularizeLLVMPass in SPIRVRegularizeLLVM.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
+   In SPIRVRegularizeLLVMPass in SPIRVRegularizeLLVM.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
    The emulation function is created by LLVM API calls and will be translated to SPIRV.
 The calls to the emulation functions and the emulation functions themselves will be translated to SPIRV.
 After reverse translation, the calls to the emulation functions and the emulation functions themselves will appear in the LLVM IR.